 Heat Output

-Depending on the space you are trying to heat, the heat output will change, for a small caravan, motorhome or campervan then we recommend a 2kw, but most people will go for a 5kw, we believe this will be efficient enough for most options.
+Depending on the space you are trying to heat, the max heat output will change.
+For a small caravan, motorhome or campervan then we recommend a 2kw, most people will go for a 5kw, we believe this will be efficient enough for most options.

 Plumbed or not

-As we mentioned above, you can either connect your diesel heater directly into your main fuel tank or you can have a separate fuel take, this all comes down to personal preference and ease of instal, connecting directly into the main take is a much more efficient way of due to space-saving and ease of filling up.
+As I mentioned above, you can either connect your diesel heater directly into your main diesel tank or you can have a separate fuel tank, this is subject to personal preference and ease of installation.
+Connecting directly into the main tank is a much more efficient way due to low cost, space-saving and ease of filling up.

 Altitude Use

-If you are planning on using your diesel heater at altitude, then you will need to bear in mind that some of the cheaper ones will struggle at around 3000 Meters, some of the top-end models are built with altitude in mind so something to think about.
+If you are planning on using your diesel heater at altitude, then you will need to bear in mind that a budget diesel heater will struggle at around 3000 Meters, unlike some of the top-end models which are built with altitude in mind, so this is something to think about.

 Dependability & Reliability